jpml-/lafortuna-polyphonic-synthesizer/README.md

 * Stop playback with abc_stop(), or wait for the song to end and it will stop on its own
 * Check whether the song is playing or not with abc_is_playing()

-If you really hate ABC notation you can manipulate the synthesizer yourself:
+If you really hate ABC notation or want to generate notes without calling a blocking method, you can manipulate the synthesizer yourself:

 * Initialise the speakers and timers with pwm_init()
 * Verify that the above are initialised with pwm_is_in_use()